Sajjon/K1/README.md

 # Documentation
 Read full documentation [here on SwiftPackageIndex][doc].

+All private key types in K1 are divided into `UnsafePrivateKey` and `SafePrivateKey` where the former are standard copyable types and the latter are Noncopyable types ("move only").

 ## Quick overview
 The API of K1 maps almost 1:1 with Apple's [CryptoKit][ck], vendoring a set of keypairs, one per feature.
-E.g. in CryptoKit you have `Curve25519.KeyAgreement.PrivateKey` and `Curve25519.KeyAgreement.PublicKey` which are seperate for `Curve25519.Signing.PrivateKey` and `Curve25519.Signing.PublicKey`.
+E.g. in CryptoKit you have `Curve25519.KeyAgreement.UnsafePrivateKey` and `Curve25519.KeyAgreement.PublicKey` which are seperate for `Curve25519.Signing.UnsafePrivateKey` and `Curve25519.Signing.PublicKey`.

 Just like that K1 vendors these key pairs:
-- `K1.KeyAgreement.PrivateKey` / `K1.KeyAgreement.PublicKey` for key agreement (ECDH)
+- `K1.KeyAgreement.UnsafePrivateKey` / `K1.KeyAgreement.PublicKey` for key agreement (ECDH)
-- `K1.Schnorr.PrivateKey` / `K1.Schnorr.PublicKey` for sign / verify methods using Schnorr signature scheme
+- `K1.Schnorr.UnsafePrivateKey` / `K1.Schnorr.PublicKey` for sign / verify methods using Schnorr signature scheme
-- `K1.ECDSAWithKeyRecovery.PrivateKey` / `K1.ECDSAWithKeyRecovery.PublicKey` for sign / verify methods using ECDSA (producing/validating signature where public key is recoverable)
+- `K1.ECDSAWithKeyRecovery.UnsafePrivateKey` / `K1.ECDSAWithKeyRecovery.PublicKey` for sign / verify methods using ECDSA (producing/validating signature where public key is recoverable)
-- `K1.ECDSA.PrivateKey` / `K1.ECDSA.PublicKey` for sign / verify methods using ECDSA (producing/validating signature where public key is **not** recoverable)
+- `K1.ECDSA.UnsafePrivateKey` / `K1.ECDSA.PublicKey` for sign / verify methods using ECDSA (producing/validating signature where public key is **not** recoverable)

-Just like you can convert between e.g. `Curve25519.KeyAgreement.PrivateKey` and  `Curve25519.Signing.PrivateKey` back and forth using any of the initializers and serializer, you can convert between all PrivateKeys and all PublicKeys of all features in K1.
+Just like you can convert between e.g. `Curve25519.KeyAgreement.UnsafePrivateKey` and  `Curve25519.Signing.UnsafePrivateKey` back and forth using any of the initializers and serializer, you can convert between all UnsafePrivateKeys and all PublicKeys of all features in K1.

 All keys can be serialized using these computed properties: